Self employed mortgages FAQ

 On mortgages for self employed applicants it’s important to remember that every lender does things differently, and each occupies a different corner of the market, so it’s important not to give up if you’ve been declined with one lender.
 Within each sector, different lenders still have differing criteria, some will lend on concrete properties, and some won’t.
 Some will let you get a buy to let mortgage as a first time buyer, some wont.
 Similarly, some will lend to the self employed, some won’t.

 The truth is, getting a mortgage is much harder than it used to be across the board, not just for self employed applicants.
-Financial Services Authority regulation has come in, and because of the lack of money available following the ‘credit crunch’, things have really tightened up, so lenders have to pick and chose who they give their money to.
+FCA regulation has came in following the credit crunch, and because of the lack of money available things really tightened up, so lenders had to pick and chose who they give their money to.

 As a result, self certified mortgages have been removed from the market (although it is still possible to get a self-cert secured loan if you are looking for additional borrowing).
 This means the self employed builder or taxi driver, writing off profit as expenses and declaring less income, will find it much harder to borrow to the same levels, if at all.
 This has created difficulties in buying and moving, and in some cases created mortgage ‘traps’ where customers have been lent money pre-regulation, and are now unable to find any other lender to take their mortgage on in the same terms.

 Keep the faith though – just because you have been turned down by your own bank, doesn’t necessarily mean you can’t qualify for a mortgage anywhere.
 Specialist mortgage broker services that have whole of market access will be able to put you in front of lenders with a more flexible attitude – and there are a few reputable organisations out there that you won’t see on the high street (and probably won’t have ever heard of!) that you can only access through a broker.